Academics

 On Level/Honors U.S. History

 The History of the United States is a series of true stories as experienced by real people.
 It includes stories of courage and freedom alongside stories of malice and destruction.
 Students will learn to navigate these complex stories and use primary and secondary sources to tell the story of the United States.
 This course is designed to facilitate an awareness of U.S. history and to develop key historical thinking skills.
 The overarching theme of the course is “The Meaning of Freedom.”
-We will be constantly asking the question: “What is the meaning of freedom in the United States?” through examing the political and social conditions that make freedom possible.
+We will be constantly asking the question: “What is the meaning of freedom in the United States?” through examining the political and social conditions that make freedom possible.
 We will also dive deeply into discussions about the boundaries of freedom, and ways in which it has been expanded or limited in our 244+ history.

 Honors students will complete independent projects throughout the length of the course to earn Honors credit.